A rainforest tree growing to 30 m tall at the eastern coastal parts of Australia.

 Likely grows in habitats where fire is not a regular occurrence.
 Fire is likely detrimental to this species.

 Cinnamomum – from Ancient Greek word (κιννάμωμον) and via Latin – referring to cinnamon the spice.
-True cinnamon comes from the bark of Cinnamomum verum and Cinnamomum cassia.
+Culinary cinnamon comes from the bark of Cinnamomum verum and Cinnamomum cassia.